crodier/software-blog/_posts/2023-09-22-message-formats.md

-Therefore, when you are sending sparsely populated messaging the CapNProto messages will be larger than the Protofuf messages, **because** protobuf messages will not send nulls on the wire and instead the wire will have fewer bytes.
-With a smaller network message the cost of the small zero-copy win will almost always be eliminated by using zero-copy frameworks like CapNProto (Aeron being the other major competitor.)
+Therefore, when you are sending sparsely populated messaging the CapNProto messages will be larger than the Protofuf messages, **because** protobuf messages will *not* send nulls on the wire and instead the wire will have fewer bytes.
+With a smaller network message the win of zero-copy is almost always eliminated due to the higher message size with the nulls serialized.
+Having every field defined makes the zero-copy able to chop up the byte buffer into a struct without any instructions other than offsets, the fastest possible way.
+The cost is that null fields must also be represented.
+For any scarcely populated message this additional network overhead in CapNProto offsets any performance gained by zero copy.

 If you choose CapNProto thinking you will be faster, you will have actually incurred 50% more engineering cost